 Law relates to many aspects of human activity and law schools look for diversity in undergraduate courses that may present a highly desirable pre-law background.
-Students should seek to develop a high degree of competence in reading and writing and the skills of critical analysis and logical reasoning.
+Students should seek to develop a high degree of competence in reading and writing, and the skills of critical analysis and logical reasoning.
 Thus, courses in literature, composition, communications, mathematics and logic offer obvious and useful preparation.
-In addition, applicants to law school should have a sound grounding in the economic, social and political institutions of the United States.
+In addition, applicants to law school should have a sound grounding in the economic, social and political institutions of the U.S.